logicplace/pm-dev-docs/PM_PRC.md

 | 2       | Sprite Tile |                   |              |               |                 |   |   |   |
 | 3       |             | Enable            | Invert Color | Vertical Flip | Horizontal Flip |   |   |   |

-**Sprite Attribute Blocks**

 The Position operates on a virtual (128x128) screen, with is positioned at (-16,-16) on the frame buffer.
 This allows for sprites to be positioned partially off screen on all sides.
 The MSB of both coordinate elements are ignored, so it can wrap around if care is not taken.

-Sprite Tiles are loaded using [PRC_SPR_\* (Reg. $87 to
-$89)](PM_Registers.md "wikilink") as the base address, with sprites tiles being 64 bytes in length (making a full tile set 16kB).
+Sprite Tiles are loaded using [PRC_SPR_\* (Reg. $87 to $89)](PM_Registers.md "wikilink") as the base address, with sprites tiles being 64 bytes in length (making a full tile set 16kB).

 Sprites are rendered by using 8 tiles, 4 mask and 4 graphic.
 The mask tiles use a set pixel to signify which bits are to be left alone and which bits are to be overwritten with the graphic bits.
 A set bit leaves a pixel unchanged.
 The tiles are formatted in the same way as the Map tiles.

-The 8 tiles (in order) are: Mask (0,0) Mask (0,8) Graphic (0,0) Graphic
-(0,8) Mask (8,0) Mask (8,8) Graphic (8,0) Graphic (8,8)
+The 8 tiles (in order) are: Mask (0,0) Mask (0,8) Graphic (0,0) Graphic (0,8) Mask (8,0) Mask (8,8) Graphic (8,0) Graphic (8,8)

-Here is a graphical representation <small>(taken from <em>The Unofficial Poke Doc</em> as distributed with
+Here is a graphical representation <small>(taken from <em>The Unofficial Poke Doc</em> as distributed with <em>PoKeKaMini</em>)</small>:
-<em>PoKeKaMini</em>)</small>:

 <div style="text-align:center">